byronthecoder/Get_Phase_Tools/readme.md

 ## Copyright

-this code is licensed under the GNU-GPL.
+This code is licensed under the GNU-GPL (see LICENSE file).
 If you use it, you have to refer to the companion paper avialable here: https://doi.org/10.1101/2023.11.01.564135